 No attorney fees shall be awarded unless provided for by written agreement between the parties or according to applicable statute(s).

 The Court retains the discretion to adjust attorney fees even when the defendant signs an agreed judgment.

+(Proposed 8/1/25)

 LR84-SC00-10 Judgment for Possession of Real Estate or Personal Property